saranscript/awesome-domain-names/README.md

 # awesome-domain-names
-## A curated list of domain names for all :) Ordered by length.
+## A curated list of 5K domain names, Ordered by length.

 |Domain name                      |Availability                                                                                                        |Length|
 |---------------------------------|--------------------------------------------------------------------------------------------------------------------|------|